carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 > i decided that could a great opportunity professional to work in
 ---
 #### Thanking the Interviewer
-> “Thank you very much for your time and the opportunity to discuss my background and experience.
+> “Thank you for your time and the opportunity to discuss my background and experience.
 ---
 #### How Do You See Yourself in 5 Years?
 > I don’t worry much about that.